 Schools are required to use the SIRS database to enrol students in endorsed programs and report successful completion to the Authority.
 Each endorsed program is assigned a unique identifier code of up to seven characters.
 These codes are used when uploading endorsed program enrolments to SIRS and when reporting student achievement in an endorsed program to the Authority.
-Codes assigned to Authority-developed programs begin with the letter A, Provider-developed endorsed programs begin with the letter P, and School-developed endorsed programs begin with the letter S.
+Codes assigned to Authority-developed programs begin with the letter A, Provider-developed endorsed programs begin with the letter S.